 emergency equipment located at the front office.
-Coordinator:

-- Opens Emergency supplies Bin. - Mobilizes Search and Rescue Teams. - Maintains contact with Incident Command Center. - Maintains list of fires discovered and status. - Receives list of missing/unaccounted scholars. - Checks with Search & Rescue Teams for missing scholars.
+In the case of discrepancies, request Coordinator: adult to return to Request Gate.
+Responsibilities: Opens Emergency supplies Bin.
+Mobilizes Search and Rescue Teams.
+Maintains contact with Incident Command Center.
+Maintains list of fires discovered and status.
+Receives list of missing/unaccounted scholars.
+Checks with Search & Rescue Teams for missing scholars.
+Team members: Responsibilities: Search and Rescue Teams will do the following during the first 15-20 minutes after an earthquake/disaster: 1.3-member teams search assigned areas; other team members stay with Search & Rescue Coordinator for support.
+Emergency Response Team continued Check every room in the assigned buildings looking for any person(s) who are hurt or need rescue assistance.
+Place an "X" with chalk on doors of empty rooms.
+Ensure everyone is out of the building(s).

-Team members:

-Search and Rescue Teams will do the following during the first 15-20 minutes after an earthquake/disaster:

-1.3-member teams search assigned areas; other team members stay with Search & Rescue Coordinator for support.

-Emergency Response Team continued

-- Check every room in the assigned buildings looking for any person(s) who are hurt or need rescue assistance. - Place an "X" with chalk on doors of empty rooms. - Ensure everyone is out of the building(s).
 Escort people out of building in a normal manner via stairs, halls, and doorways whenever feasible.
-Send stragglers to the assembly area. - Place rescuer safety first.
-Use good judgment in each situation. - Provide first aid on site, as long as you are not in danger. - Transport non-ambulatory injured to first aid treatment area, only if it is dangerous to remain. - Locate and quickly move victims to a safe location. - Record location of victim on Emergency Response Team Log.
+Send stragglers to the assembly area.
+Place rescuer safety first.
+Use good judgment in each situation.
+Provide first aid on site, as long as you are not in danger.
+Transport non-ambulatory injured to first aid treatment area, only if it is dangerous to remain.
+Locate and quickly move victims to a safe location.
+Record location of victim on Emergency Response Team Log.